asyml/forte/docs/toc/ontology_generation.md

 tools are provided to convert the ontology into production code (Python).
 Make sure Forte is installed before following this tutorial.

-## A first glimpse of Ontology Generation
+## A first glimpse of ontology generation
 Imagine you need to develop an NLP system for a pet shop, first thing first, you need to understand what are the needed output from the documents.
 Let's say you need to develop a system to assets such as `Pet` and `Revenue` ,